Submitting to The Mercury

 The Mercury operates on a two-week production cycle during the fall and spring semesters, and a three-week production cycle during the summer semester.
 Therefore, writing drafts in a timely manner, completing edits and communicating with editors is critical to the success of your piece.

-- First draft due to opinion editor on: _____*
+- First draft due to opinion editor by Thursday night of the first week*

-- Second draft due to managing editor on: _____*
+- Second draft due to managing editor by Monday night of the second week*

 *Please contact the opinion editor for deadlines and publication dates.